practicusai/docs/docs/tutorial/predict.md

 ![](img/predict/model-error-4.png)

 This might be a good time to analyze the individuals of the _not so good_ predictions, and see if there is anything we can do to get our data in a better shape.
-Often times, better data will lead to better models.
+Often, better data will lead to better models.

 You can use the same analytics tasks to visualize and profile this data to see if there is a _pattern_ you can detect.
 In some cases, your data will have errors, and fixing these will improve the model.
 In some other cases, you will find out that you are simply _missing key features_.
 E.g. for the insurance example, existing health problems could very well be a key indicator for the charges, and we miss this data.